Surfboards are temperamental. They collect dings, bumps, and scratches, and they are also vulnerable to heat damage.

-It’s an expensive board and you want to do everything that you can to keep it clean and pristine, and that’s where surfboard travel bags and surfboard socks come in.
+It’s an expensive surfboard and you want to do everything that you can to keep it clean and pristine, and that’s where surfboard travel bags and surfboard socks come in.

-The surfboard sock is the most basic way to protect your board.
+The surfboard sock is the most basic way to protect your surfboard.

-Although socks lack the all-round protection of surfboard travel bags, they can be purchased for boards of all shapes and sizes, will cover against minor dings, and are a good option for covering your board during home storage.
+Although socks lack the all-round protection of surfboard travel bags, they can be purchased for surfboards of all shapes and sizes, will cover against minor dings, and are a good option for covering your board during home storage.
+Amazon has some good surfboard socks.

 There are a couple of different types of surfboard bag: the travel bag and the day bag.